The minimal periodicity for integral bases of pure number fields: Main theorems

 \begin{example}[Nonic fields ($n=9$)] Here $n=3^2$, so only $p=3$ contributes and the local period is $3^{e_3+1}=27$.
 For $3\nmid a$, put $r=v_3(a^2-1)-1$ and $d=\min\{r,2\}$.
 Then

 again matching the explicit basis in \cite{JKS21}. \end{example}

 \begin{remark} Separating the $p\mid n$ denominator profile from the factors $C_m(a)$ supported on primes dividing $a$ is standard in modern explicit constructions and is exactly the viewpoint in \cite{JKS21}.
 For the restriction to primes $p\mid n$ in denominators see Remark~\ref{fact:denom}, and for $n^2$–periodicity in small degrees see \cite{GR17}.
-For the family $x^{p^r}-a$ and variants (with or without $(a,n)=1$), Newton–polygon methods compatible with our definitions appear in \cite{Kch24}. \end{remark}
+For the family $x^{p^r}-a$ and variants (with or without $(a,n)=1$), see \cite{Kch24}. \end{remark}

-By Theorem~\ref{thm:minimal-modulus}, $\mathbf S_p(a)$ depends only on $a\bmod p^{e+1}$; there are only $p^{e+1}$ classes.
-For each class, apply the order–$e$ Newton–polygon routine to $x^n-a$ to read off $k_{p,m}$ and the reduced $\beta_m$ (unique modulo $p^{k_{p,m}}$) via the $p$–integral–basis extraction.
-It follows that there are finitely many possible $p$–local shapes, and the map
+By Theorem~\ref{thm:minimal-modulus}, $\mathbf S_p(a)$ depends only on $a\bmod p^{e+1}$; there are only $p^{e+1}$ residue classes.
+For each class, the corresponding exponents $k_{p,m}$ and reduced corrections $\beta_m\bmod p^{k_{p,m}}$ can be read off from the explicit construction of Jakhar--Khanduja--Sangwan \cite[Theorem~1.6 and Theorem~1.8]{JKS21}.
+It follows that there are only finitely many possible $p$--local shapes, and the map

-factors through $a\bmod p^{e+1}$.
-In particular one can enumerate \emph{all} $p$–local shapes by running Ore–Montes up to order $e$ for the $p^{e+1}$ residue classes.